technion046195/semester_2019_spring/README.md

 │   └── datasets_generation     - The notebooks used for generating the cleaned
 │                                 up datasets
-├── media                       - Images used in this repository └── workshops                   - The workshops' notebooks
+├── media                       - Images used in this repository ├── workshops                   - The workshops' notebooks └── html                        - Static version of the notebooks in this repository.
 ```